 director & video artist

 Alican Durbaş was born in Istanbul, Turkey, in 1986.
-After studying Art Management at Yeditepe University in Istanbul, he received his MA degree in Art Management from the same university.
-Durbaş works on film and video.
+After graduating from Arts Management at Yeditepe University in Istanbul, he received his MA degree in Arts Management at the same department.
+Durbaş predominantly works on film and video.
 He made six short films, which were screened in various film festivals.
 He participated in many exhibitions in Turkey and abroad with his video works.
 He is one of the collaborators of Plastic Crowds artistic collective.
-He did the documentary of City and Art Project consisting of a forum, workshops, and exhibitions in five European cities that was organized by European Cultural Association and supported by EU (2009).
-He is a Sarajevo Film Festival Talent Campus alumnus (2011).
-He worked as an assistant director in some feature films like Taken 2, Skyfall, Dil Dhadakne Do, A War, Ali and Nino and The Ottoman Lieutenant.
-He currently lives and works in İstanbul.
+He shoot a documentary of City and Art Project consisting of a forum, introducing its workshops, and exhibitions in five European cities organized by European Cultural Association and supported by EU (2009).
+He attended the Berlinale Talents (in Sarajevo Film Festival) in 2011.
+He worked as an assistant director in some feature films like Taken 2, Skyfall, Dil Dhadakne Do, A War, Ali and Nino, The Ottoman Lieutenant, Butterflies and I Am You.
+He currently lives and works in Istanbul.

 2012 – Akis (short fiction, 11′)